 This pioneering course will cover a range of issues on the science, technology, economics and policies of renewable energy.
 It will include such hard topics as small hydropower, solar, geothermal, bio-, wind, marine, fuel cell and hydrogen energy, and such soft topics as energy demand and supply, economics, security, and policy.
 Students also will receive practical training with clean-energy analysis software (RETScreen and HOMER).

-Students who successfully complete the course will be awarded a certificate of completion and a transcript from UNU-ISP.
-While UN-CECAR members have negotiated credit transfer agreements with UNU-ISP, the final decision will be made by each student’s university.
+Students who successfully complete the course will be awarded a certificate of completion and a transcript from UNU-IAS.
+The courses are practically oriented and equivalent to a regular 4 credit postgraduate course in Japan.
+While UN-CECAR members have negotiated credit transfer agreements with UNU-IAS, the final decision will be made by each student’s university.